Skip to main content

 Step 2 — install kanban-lite and the auth plugin

-npm install kanban-lite kl-auth-plugin
+npm install kanban-lite kl-plugin-auth

 The standalone server binary is installed at node_modules/.bin/kanban-lite (or at the kanban-lite bin if you use npm scripts).